-Every aspect of the media and entertainment (M&E) industry has been impacted by technology, and AI for customer service is the next frontier.
+Every aspect of the media and entertainment (M&E) industry has been impacted by technology, and AI customer service is the next frontier.

 Today’s customers expect convenient, personal support on their terms – whenever and wherever they need it.
 As the relationship between traditional M&E companies and consumers becomes more direct, and emerging companies race to maintain subscribers and grow their base, AI can be leveraged to provide consumers with immediate resolutions to their issues across an increasing number of channels.